UNOCA (Central Africa)

 Key Issues and Options

-Recent elections in Cameroon and Burundi and upcoming elections in the CAR are also a concern.
-As the 12 September 2019 president statement noted, one of UNOCA’s priorities is to assist countries “facing institutional crises related to electoral processes” while working with the Economic Community of Central African States (ECCAS).
+Upcoming elections in the CAR and the post-election political transition in Burundi are also key concerns.
+The Council’s 12 September 2019 presidential statement noted that one of UNOCA’s priorities while working with ECCAS is to assist countries “facing institutional crises related to electoral processes”.

-There appears to be consensus on the Council regarding UNOCA’s potentially stabilising role in Central Africa, with the 12 September presidential statement illustrating the Council’s unity regarding its ongoing support for UNOCA’s mandate.
+There appears to be consensus on the Council regarding UNOCA’s potentially stabilising role in Central Africa, with the 12 September presidential statement illustrating Council unity in its support for UNOCA’s mandate.

 There are some differences, however, about the role UNOCA should play in addressing different situations.
 Some Council members, such as the UK and the US, have expressed concern about the situation in Cameroon, arguing that UNOCA should focus on the security and humanitarian situation in that country.
 Other members, such as China and Russia, maintain that the situation in Cameroon is an internal matter and that the Council should intervene only upon Cameroon’s request.

 The UK is the penholder on UNOCA.
-Ambassador Abdou Abarry (Niger) chairs both the 2127 Central African Republic (CAR) Sanctions Committee and the 1533 Democratic Republic of the Congo (DRC) Sanctions Committee.
+Ambassador Abdou Abarry (Niger) chairs both the 2127 Central African Republic Sanctions Committee and the 1533 Democratic Republic of the Congo Sanctions Committee.